 Innovation culture basically refers to a workplace environment in which employees feel confident in developing and implementing new ideas and processes.
 For a company, a strong culture of innovation is essential to staying relevant in the market, gaining an edge over the competition, and even attaining market dominance.
-Here are five ways to promote a culture of innovation.

 1. Freedom to innovate